aspilla/asMOD/README.md

 * **Enhanced UI:** Addresses shortcomings in the default UI and improves various aspects of gameplay.
 * **All Classes and Specs Supported:**  All asMOD features work regardless of your class or specialization.
-* **Optimized Performance:** Designed for minimal performance impact, ensuring smooth gameplay without lag or FPS drops.
+* **Optimized Performance:** Designed for minimal performance impact, ensuring smooth gameplay without lag or FPS drops, not using Weakaura or Elv.
-* **Retail WoW Support (Internal Strife):** Currently supports only the retail version of World of Warcraft (Internal Strife).
+* **Retail WoW Support:** Currently supports only the retail version of World of Warcraft.

 ## Cautions (asUnitFrame Related)